tuomovaltonen/Sanalouhos-Solver/README.md

 Running the script main.py will start the program.
 After that the GUI is quite self explanatory.

 The games created can be saved in .txt files.
-By default they are saved in the "Louhokset" folder.
+By default, they are saved in the "Louhokset" folder.
 There is one example game provided in the folder.

 For random games, users can provide a custom seed.
 This ensures that the same game is generated every time, which is particularly useful for competitive play with friends.
 Generating a large random game can take few seconds.